ticpu/kube-router/docs/user-guide.md

 ```
 Usage of kube-router:
       --advertise-cluster-ip                   Add Cluster IP of the service to the RIB so that it gets advertises to the BGP peers.
       --advertise-external-ip                  Add External IP of service to the RIB so that it gets advertised to the BGP peers.
       --advertise-loadbalancer-ip              Add LoadbBalancer IP of service status as set by the LB provider to the RIB so that it gets advertised to the BGP peers.
       --advertise-pod-cidr                     Add Node's POD cidr to the RIB so that it gets advertised to the BGP peers. (default true)
       --bgp-graceful-restart                   Enables the BGP Graceful Restart capability so that routes are preserved on unexpected restarts
       --bgp-port uint16                        The port open for incoming BGP connections and to use for connecting with other BGP peers. (default 179)
       --cache-sync-timeout duration            The timeout for cache synchronization (e.g. '5s', '1m').
 Must be greater than 0. (default 1m0s)
       --cleanup-config                         Cleanup iptables rules, ipvs, ipset configuration and exit.
       --cluster-asn uint                       ASN number under which cluster nodes will run iBGP.
       --cluster-cidr string                    CIDR range of pods in the cluster.
 It is used to identify traffic originating from and destinated to pods.
       --disable-source-dest-check              Disable the source-dest-check attribute for AWS EC2 instances.
 When this option is false, it must be set some other way. (default true)
       --enable-cni                             Enable CNI plugin.
 Disable if you want to use kube-router features alongside another CNI plugin. (default true)
       --enable-ibgp                            Enables peering with nodes with the same ASN, if disabled will only peer with external BGP peers (default true)
       --enable-overlay                         When enable-overlay set to true, IP-in-IP tunneling is used for pod-to-pod networking across nodes in different subnets.
 When set to false no tunneling is used and routing infrastrcture is expected to route traffic for pod-to-pod networking across nodes in different subnets (default true)
       --enable-pod-egress                      SNAT traffic from Pods to destinations outside the cluster. (default true)
       --enable-pprof                           Enables pprof for debugging performance and memory leak issues.
       --hairpin-mode                           Add iptables rules for every Service Endpoint to support hairpin traffic.
       --health-port uint16                     Health check port, 0 = Disabled (default 20244)
   -h, --help                                   Print usage information.
       --hostname-override string               Overrides the NodeName of the node.
 Set this if kube-router is unable to determine your NodeName automatically.
-      --network-policy-handler string    Determines which implementation should be used as network policy handler, either of: "iptables", "nftables". (default "iptables")
       --iptables-sync-period duration          The delay between iptables rule synchronizations (e.g. '5s', '1m').
 Must be greater than 0. (default 5m0s)
       --ipvs-sync-period duration              The delay between ipvs config synchronizations (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
       --kubeconfig string                      Path to kubeconfig file with authorization information (the master location is set by the master flag).
       --masquerade-all                         SNAT all traffic to cluster IP/node port.
       --master string                          The address of the Kubernetes API server (overrides any value in kubeconfig).
       --metrics-path string                    Prometheus metrics path (default "/metrics")
       --metrics-port uint16                    Prometheus metrics port, (Default 0, Disabled)
+      --network-policy-default-action string   Decides the default action to apply when no network policies apply to a pod, either of: either of: "allow", "deny". (default "allow")
+      --network-policy-handler string          Determines which implementation should be used as network policy handler, either of: "iptables", "nftables". (default "iptables")
       --nodeport-bindon-all-ip                 For service of NodePort type create IPVS service that listens on all IP's of the node.
       --nodes-full-mesh                        Each node in the cluster will setup BGP peering with rest of the nodes. (default true)
       --override-nexthop                       Override the next-hop in bgp routes sent to peers with the local ip.
       --peer-router-asns uints                 ASN numbers of the BGP peer to which cluster nodes will advertise cluster ip and node's pod cidr. (default [])
       --peer-router-ips ipSlice                The ip address of the external router to which all nodes will peer and advertise the cluster ip and pod cidr's. (default [])
       --peer-router-multihop-ttl uint8         Enable eBGP multihop supports -- sets multihop-ttl.
 (Relevant only if ttl >= 2)
       --peer-router-passwords strings          Password for authenticating against the BGP peer defined with "--peer-router-ips".
       --peer-router-ports uints                The remote port of the external BGP to which all nodes will peer.
 If not set, default BGP port (179) will be used. (default [])
       --router-id string                       BGP router-id.
 Must be specified in a ipv6 only cluster.
       --routes-sync-period duration            The delay between route updates and advertisements (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
       --run-firewall                           Enables Network Policy -- sets up iptables to provide ingress firewall for pods. (default true)
       --run-router                             Enables Pod Networking -- Advertises and learns the routes to Pods via iBGP. (default true)
       --run-service-proxy                      Enables Service Proxy -- sets up IPVS for Kubernetes Services. (default true)
   -v, --v string                               log level for V logs (default "0")
   -V, --version                                Print version information.
 ```

 ## requirements